r0ymanesco/ElisaNet/README.md

 Place the ```.pth``` file in the same directory as the ```test.py``` file.

 The network currently only accepts image resolution of 3648x2736 RGB format.
 Will be updated in the future to be more flexible.
-A sample of how the input images should is shown below.
+A sample of how the input images should look like is shown below.

 <img src="sample.jpg" alt="drawing" width="342"/>